-4. Authorising EFT payments and required particulars
+4. Authorising EFT Payments and Required Particulars

 Section 38(2) of the Regulation requires that an EFT is to be effected by, under the direction of or with the authority of an "authorised" principal or in their absence an authorised person.
+A non-solicitor associate can only have joint signatory authority to the trust account.